01Joseph-Hwang10/mypy/README.md

 - Do the same thing at input, data, output, log.
 Think about how to deal with it.

 - In the case of \_\_args.py, append user id at the name.
 Same at log and output.
 You would need to change create app view accordingly.

+## Alternative

+- Deploy flask application for each apps

+- You need to figure out the way flask recieves input and serves it as global variable in that specific app.